 Designer IMSEONOC graduated as a major in Japanese cultural attire and made her debut in the fashion world during the Millennium.
 She was selected as one of the 'Top 100 Next Generation Leaders to Shine in Korea.'
-She launched the brand "PARTsPARTs" in 2011, driven by the intention to create practical, non-cliché, and waste-free clothing, almost like uniforms, without abandoning her own name.
+She launched the brand "PARTsPARTs" in 2011, driven by the intention to create practical, non-cliche, and waste-free clothing, almost like uniforms, with Sustainable Fashion

 PARTsPARTs' ZERO-WASTE, crafted with innovative materials and production methods, ultimately epitomizes Sustainable Fashion.
 It's a concept aimed at minimizing issues like excessive consumption, resource waste, and increased waste in the clothing production process.
 From the design phase to production, this unique approach involves planning and developing a systematic process.

 The zero-waste design requires meticulous planning and execution throughout the entire process.
 PARTsPARTs design patterns in a way that resembles Lego blocks, ensuring that each part (PARTs) fits perfectly, thus minimizing fabric waste.